 The Car I Almost Bought

 I took the Mazda3 to my mechanic to check out.
 I found out it needed new tires and possibly breaks, but I was ok with that.
-I picked up Jake, headed to the credit union, got the check and then on the way back to the car lot it started making this very funny squeaking noise like plastic rubbing against each other.
+I headed to the credit union, got the check, and then on the way back to the car lot it started making this very funny squeaking noise like plastic rubbing against each other.
 It was as if gerbils were talking to each other in my back seat and it was enough to make me go bananas!
 (This is a very stupid reason for not buying a car, but at that moment I knew I this car was not for me).
-We get to the car lot and told the car salesman that we didn’t want this car but we would like to drive the Subaru Legacy again.
+Iget to the car lot and told the car salesman that I didn’t want this car but would like to drive the Subaru Legacy again.

 Why I Love Hail-Damaged Vehicles